FAForever/fa/setup/readme.md

 You can not - this will cause a desync.

- - - I have no nx5 files, what now?
+ - - I have no .nx5 files.

 Launch a game with the client using FAF Develop as your game type.